facundoolano/socketio-auth/README.md

 This module provides hooks to implement authentication in [socket.io](https://github.com/Automattic/socket.io) without using querystrings to send credentials, which is not a good security practice.

-It works by marking the clients as unauthenticated by default and listening to an `authentication` event.
-If a client provides wrong credentials or doesn't authenticate it gets disconnected.
-While the server waits for a connected client to authenticate, it won't emit any broadcast/namespace events to it.

-Note that during the window while the server waits for authentication, direct messages emitted to the socket (i.e. `socket.emit(msg)`) *will* be received by the client.
-To avoid those types of messages reaching unauthorized clients, the emission code should either be defined after the `authenticated` event is triggered by the server or the `socket.auth` flag should be checked to make sure the socket is authenticated.

-See [this blog post](https://facundoolano.wordpress.com/2014/10/11/better-authentication-for-socket-io-no-query-strings/) for more details on this authentication method.

 ## Usage

 To setup authentication for the socket.io connections, just pass the server socket to socketio-auth with a configuration object: